 Savings tips: You can also save money by using the drink coupons many establishments offer and by renting a bike to get around town vs. bringing your car.
-Finally, buy a Key West Vacation Pass for $49 and get hundreds of dollars in savings on meals, activities, and entertainment.
+Finally, check out the Key West Vacation Pass and get hundreds of dollars in savings on meals, activities, and entertainment.

 Activities: Key West has no shortage of fun and romantic activities.
 Book a sunset sail with a coupon from your Vacation Pass or take a leisurely kayak tour through the mangroves.
 If you enjoy snorkeling or diving, the reef of Key West offers excellent opportunity to see an array of sea life.

 Destination Weddings & Honeymoons: 6 Reasons Why Travel Insurance Should Be Invited